I.Q. is Not Everything

 As the confusion among the six grows, they glance at one another to ascertain the atrocious validity of the referee’s statements.
 Perhaps none of them are intelligent.
 Maybe, in spite of existing today, none of their ancestors were suited for survival.

-Despite the confusion, the referee continues with the senseless ordeal.
+Despite the confusion, the referee continues on with giving senseless commands.
 “On your marks.
 Get set.
 Go!”
 The seven of them move toward the tree.
 Only the first and second competitors make it to the top of the tree.
 The seven receive their marks.
 The first contestant receives a B; the second, an A+; the third, fourth, sixth, and seventh, Ds; the fifth receives an F. What gives?
 Both the first and second test takers made it to the top of the tree, yet the former received a B and the latter an A+.
 Remember that the task was to climb the tree, not fly to the tree.
 And what of it?
 The flier reached the top of the tree before the climber.
 Ought he to receive an A+ as well?

 Only One Way to Perform?